vpspeech/ChildAugment/README.md

 # Project

-This work was partially supported by the Academy of Finland (Decision No. 349605, project [“SPEECHFAKES”] ( https://uefconnect.uef.fi/en/group/speechfakes-generalized-voice-anti-spoofing-and-voice-biometrics/)).
+This work was partially supported by the Academy of Finland (Decision No. 349605, project [“SPEECHFAKES”]( https://uefconnect.uef.fi/en/group/speechfakes-generalized-voice-anti-spoofing-and-voice-biometrics/)).

 # Citation
 @book{singhchildaugment,